ktorio/ktor-documentation/topics/server-typed-session-auth.md

 </tldr>

 <link-summary>
-The session scheme of the type-safe authentication API gives routes a non-null principal and read-write access to the stored session.
+The session scheme of the type-safe authentication scheme API gives routes a non-null principal and read-write access to the stored session.
 </link-summary>

-The `session` scheme is part of the [type-safe authentication API](server-typed-auth.md).
+The `session` scheme is part of the [type-safe authentication scheme API](server-typed-auth.md).
 It separates two things that the classic [session authentication](server-session-auth.md) keeps together:

 * The **session** is the value you store for the caller, such as an access token or a user ID.